The Eastern Steppes

 It is possible to adjust the itinerary to focus more on specific interests, such as bird watching.

 Our trips can be customized and combined in a modular fashion.
-Hence our Ulaanbaatar packages are quoted separately, allowing you the choice of hotel.
+Your stay in Ulaanbaatar will be quoted separately, allowing you the choice of hotels and experiences matching your entries and exits in our capital.

 All Ulaanbaatar packages include:

-- private chauffeur service to and from airport at start and end of your trip;
+- private chauffeur service to and from the airport at the start and end of your trip;

 The Eastern Steppes is a region of global conservation significance.
-Khar Yamaat SPA is now under management by WWF, while TNC are supporting Tolson Hulstai SPA.
-WCS has done extensive scientific research on the gazelles, and are working with herder community groups to support gazelle conservation in the region.
+Khar Yamaat SPA is now under management by WWF, while TNC is supporting Tolsonhulstai SPA.
+WCS has done extensive scientific research on the Gazelles, and are working with herder community groups to support Gazelle conservation in the region.

-On this trip we spend one night at Nomadic Journeys’ Red Rock Camp at Ikh Nart on the way to, or returning from your private 360° camp.
+On this trip, we spend one night at Ikh Nart Wilderness Camp at Ikh Nart on the way to or returning from your private 360° camps.
 This is a well-appointed low impact ger camp with no permanent structures.